Import SOAP API

 Go to your API Management instance

-In the search results, select API Management services.
+In the Azure portal, search for and select API Management services.

 Select WSDL from the Add a new API list.

 In the WSDL specification, enter the URL to where your SOAP API resides.